Photos by G. Giustolisi

 Why does this recipe use brown rice flour and breadcrumbs instead of regular wheat flour?

-The recipe uses 100 g brown rice flour plus 60 g breadcrumbs in place of all-purpose flour, making it naturally gluten-light and giving the cakes a denser, slightly nutty crumb that complements the chopped hazelnuts.
-The combination produces the “soft and delicious” texture the author describes.
+I use 100 g brown rice flour plus 60 g breadcrumbs in place of all-purpose flour, making these cakes naturally gluten-light and giving them a denser, slightly nutty crumb that complements the chopped hazelnuts.
+The combination produces the “soft and delicious” texture I love about them.

 Why add the egg whites and fold the batter from bottom to top?